 The required term for qualification for tenure may be extended beyond six years and the continuous service requirement waived to a maximum of eight years when an individual is officially granted leave under one of the following policies: V701.01 (Leave without Pay) or V607.04 (Faculty Sick Leave -- Long term leave or Family Leave)

 1. Application for tenure in these exceptional cases must be made no later than the end of the 15th semester of teaching at Valley City State University (for review and Board action during the 16th semester).
 The date of application will follow the tenure policy timeline if it is to be in the Spring.
-Tenure documents must be submitted by September 30th if application is made in the Fall.
+Tenure documents must be submitted to the UTP Committee by September 30th if application is made in the Fall.

 2. Exceptional circumstances not covered by this policy may be permitted on an individual basis through submission of a request to the Vice President for Academic Affairs.